 County Heritage Officers are employed by Local Authorities in partnership with the Heritage Council under the auspices of the Heritage Officer Programme, which was initiated in 1999.
 The programme celebrated 20 years in 2019.
+As of 1st September 2021, there is now a Heritage Officer employed in each Local Authority.

 Heritage Officers manage the heritage function within a county in a strategic and co-ordinated manner.
 They adopted an integrated approach to heritage which envelopes all aspects of heritage within the overall heritage service.
 They aim to promote enhanced levels of understanding, conservation and preservation by improving the status and perception of heritage in their local area.
 Heritage objectives are identified and priorities in Local Heritage Plans that are formally adopted by Local Authorities.